Curriculum-Guided Layer Scaling for Language Model Pretraining

 Parallel to this, a growing body of research examines how to progressively increase model capacity during training. \citet{Soviany2021CurriculumSurvey} and others have noted that the curriculum principle may apply not just to data, but also to model size.
 In vision, progressive training has been used to stabilize training and reduce compute costs, e.g., by gradually growing generative networks \citep{Karras2017ProgressiveVariation} or using function-preserving transformations \citep{Chen2015Net2Net:Transfer}.
-For Transformers, techniques such as LayerDrop \citep{Fan2019ReducingDropout} and Width-Adaptive Transformers \citep{Zhao2024DynamicTransformer} enable dynamic capacity at inference time, though they are not designed for staged training.
+For Transformers, techniques such as LayerDrop \citep{Fan2020ReducingDropout} and Width-Adaptive Transformers \citep{Zhao2024DynamicTransformer} enable dynamic capacity at inference time, though they are not designed for staged training.
 Mixture-of-Experts (MoE) models \citep{Shazeer2017OutrageouslyLayer, Fedus2022SwitchSparsity} similarly allocate compute conditionally across tokens but often suffer from expert collapse or shallow specialization to token-level features \citep{Zoph2022ST-MoE:Models}.
-More recently, architectural methods have emerged to progressively grow models during training. \citet{Wang2023LearningTraining} propose learning an explicit mapping from a smaller transformer’s parameters into a larger one, enabling weight reuse and transfer.
-Complementary to this, and building on the previously-cited literature on gradual stacking, \citet{Yao2023MaskedPre-training} introduce smoother transitions between training stages by gradually increasing the influence of new parameters.
+Alongside the vast progressive stacking literature mentioned in Section \ref{intro}, more recently, architectural methods have emerged to progressively grow models during training. \citet{Wang2023LearningTraining} propose learning an explicit mapping from a smaller transformer’s parameters into a larger one, enabling weight reuse and transfer.
+Complementary to this, \citet{Yao2023MaskedPre-training} introduce smoother transitions between training stages by gradually increasing the influence of new parameters. \citet{Du2024StackingPre-Training} compare the various stacking strategies in prior work, and demonstrate their scalability and optimal usage.
 Such efforts underscore the promise of synchronized curricula for data and model: gradually increasing data complexity or domain diversity in tandem with growing model capacity or specialization.
 Our Curriculum-Guided Layer Scaling approach unifies prior ideas of curriculum learning and progressive model scaling into a single coordinated pretraining strategy.